tldr-pages/tldr/pages/common/kill.md

 `kill -l`

-- Terminate a background Job using % and job number
+- Terminate a background job using % and job number:

 `kill %{{JOB}}`